Sexual and gender-based violence against Palestinians during the Gaza war: Sexual abuse, rape, and sexualized torture of boys and men

 Testimony from released Palestinian detainees collected by Channel 4 found "shocking allegations of physical, psychological and sexual abuse" committed by Israeli forces.
 In one testimony, a Palestinian victim of sexual violence recounts: "When the female soldier grabbed me by the balls and penis, she wounded me with her nails, digging them into my penis.
 I started screaming and biting the wire."

 Walid Khalili, a paramedic and ambulance driver with the Palestinian Medical Relief Society who was detained in Sde Teiman, described severe mistreatment by Israeli soldiers.
 Detainees were forced to wear diapers, suspended from chains attached to metal handcuffs, and subjected to beatings.
 Khalili reported enduring electric shocks every other day, stress positions, cold water dousing, and torture during interrogations.
 He also received no medical care despite having broken ribs, witnessed a detainee's leg being amputated due to shackling, and saw another detainee die from what appeared to be cardiac arrest.
 After 20 days, Israeli forces transferred Khalili to a detention facility he identified as "al-Naqab" prison.
 During the transfer, he was cuffed, blindfolded, and said that soldiers threatened him with rape.
 At al-Naqab, Khalili encountered other sick and wounded detainees, including a man who was visibly "bleeding from his bottom".
 The man confided in Khalili, stating that before his detention, "three soldiers took turns raping him with an M16 [assault rifle].
 No one else knew, but he told me as a paramedic.
 He was terrified.
 His mental health was awful, he started talking to himself."

 In October 2024, a UN commission stated that it had found thousands of adults and children detained in Gaza had been subjected to "widespread and systematic abuse, physical and psychological violence, and sexual and gender-based violence."
-It described instances of rape and abuse of male prisoners by Israeli Security Forces, and asserted that such violence was institutionalized by Israel’s National Security Minister Itamar Ben Gvir.
+It described instances of rape and abuse of male prisoners by Israeli Security Forces, and asserted that such violence was institutionalized by Israel's National Security Minister Itamar Ben Gvir.

+Middle East Research and Information Project, in its October 2024 article "Israel Is Waging War on Palestinian Prisoners," published that torture and sexual violence in Israeli prisons are "systematic" and that there is "plentiful accounts and abundant material evidence of systematic rape, torture and murder of Palestinian prisoners".

 In November 2024, Mohammed Arab, an Al-Araby TV correspondent detained in Ofer Prison after being transferred from Sde Teiman, detailed instances of sexual torture committed by Israeli guards, including prisoners being raped by dogs and hit on their genitals with electrical batons.
 In another instance, a prisoner was raped with the fire nozzle of a fire extinguisher, with guards emptying it inside him until he lost consciousness.